 By the mid-nineties, I was pretty much exhausted.
 Times were hard in publishing.
 As in Music, a book I’m still fond of, didn’t make it into paperback despite great notices.
 Disillusioned, I tried to give up writing novels, dabbled with writing for TV, and then undertook a lengthy training as a counsellor and psychotherapist.
 I worked briefly in a therapeutic community for drug users.
 It was all very interesting but as time wore on I had to admit that yes, I was, in fact, writing another novel.
 By this time I was in my late thirties; I had met my husband to be and was pregnant.
 The first draft of my fifth novel, The Story of My Face (eventually to be long-listed for the Orange Prize in 2002) and my first child arrived at around the same time.
 Revision was as a result rather slow, but the book was being edited for publication by the time I had my second baby.

 In 2001 my family and I decided to try out life on an island off the coast of British Columbia.
 It was as I sorted through papers to pack or jettison that I rediscovered an abandoned novel based on my prison residency and decided to resurrect it.
 In doing so I set myself many challenges, not the least of them being research at a distance of several thousand miles.
-On the other hand, one of the benefits of our rather impetuous move has been a writing office in the woods, not just a room of my own but a whole building, with a view – and a solar panel, too).
+On the other hand, one of the benefits of our rather impetuous move has been a writing office in the woods, not just a room of my own but a whole building, with a view (and a solar panel, too).
 The novel, Alphabet, came out in 2005, and I have since then written six coming on seven books there, while the woodpeckers and deer go about their business outside.